BAVI-BOOP/dynamic-landing-page/README.md

 - [W3 Schoold](https://www.w3schools.com/) - This helped me for basics of website paradigm.
 I really liked this pattern and will use it going forward.
 - [MDN](https://developer.mozilla.org/en-US/) - This is an amazing document which helped me finally understand deep sides of web development.
 I'd recommend it to anyone still learning these concepts.
+- [Tutorial](https://www.youtube.com/watch?v=fSTQzlprGLI) - This helped me to complete the project.
+You can have a look at the tutorial

 ## Author